 - You (or the person applying drops) must wash your hands.

-- Lay down and find a comfortable position so that the drop doesn’t fall into your lashes.
+- Lay down and find a comfortable position so the drop doesn’t fall into your lashes.

 Step Two: Application

-The right way to apply eye drops is directly on the surface of the eye.
+The right way to apply the drop is directly on the surface of the eye.
 Take care not to apply it around your eyes.
-In short, eye drops shouldn’t touch the lash line at all.
+In short, nothing should touch the lash line at all.
 The same goes for the dropper, as it prevents contamination.

 Additionally, remember not to close your eyes.
 This will prevent the liquid drops from coming into contact with lash extensions.